Skip to main content Skip to footer site map

 In business terms, net income is the final figure after all expenses are accounted for.
 It's a crucial indicator of a company's financial health, reflecting the actual earnings after deducting costs like materials, wages, and operational expenses.
 This figure tells a story about the company's ability to generate profit beyond just making sales.

-Differences Between Gross vs. Net Income
+Differences Between Gross and Net Income

 The Link Between Income and Cash Flow